WallQ/Charles-AI/README.md

-# INESC TEC - Institute for Systems and Computer Engineering, Technology and Science / Internship
+# INESC TEC - Institute for Systems and Computer Engineering, Technology and Science

 ## Getting Started